-Most banks will issue a mortgage offer within a few days of receiving your property valuation report – as long as they have all the other necessary information.
-As it takes them about five days to receive the report, the time between valuation and mortgage offer is generally around one week.
+Get a mortgage offer – Most banks will issue a mortgage offer within a few days of receiving your property valuation report, as long as they have all the other necessary information.
+It can take around five days to receive the report, so the time between valuation and mortgage offer is typically one week

 What’s the difference between a mortgage offer and a mortgage in principle?

 Prior to finding your new home and applying for a formal mortgage offer, you can also ask for a ‘mortgage in principle’.
-Usually valid for between 30 and 90 days, this can be approved much more quickly and gives you an idea of how much the lender would be prepared to let you borrow – based on your financial situation.
+Usually valid for between 30 and 90 days, this can be approved much more quickly than a mortgage offer.
+What’s more, based on your financial situation, it gives you an idea of how much the lender would be prepared to let you borrow.
 It also shows estate agents and sellers you are serious about buying.

 Can I get a mortgage offer without knowing what property I want to buy?

 Whether you’re a first-time buyer or a home mover, you can’t get a formal mortgage offer until you find the property you want to buy.
-That’s because to make a confirmed mortgage offer, mortgage lenders need to check out the house or flat they’re lending against – as well as you.
-However, you can get a mortgage offer ‘in principle’.
-This is known as a ‘mortgage in principle’, an ‘agreement in principle’, or sometimes a ‘decision in principle’.
+That’s because to make a confirmed mortgage offer, mortgage lenders need to check the value of the house or flat they’re lending against.
+Not only that, but they’ll also need to have a look at your finances and credit record.
+However, as discussed above, you can get a ‘mortgage in principle’.
+This is also known as an ‘agreement in principle’ or, sometimes, a ‘decision in principle’.

-If you’re remortgaging, you’ll still need a mortgage offer from the new lender.
-This may take less time; if you’re lucky, you could have an offer on the table within two weeks.
+If you’re remortgaging, you’ll still need a mortgage offer from the new lender, which may take less time.
+If you’re lucky, you could have an offer on the table within two weeks.
 But the lender will require the same information about your finances and your home.

 All mortgage offers last for a fixed time.
-In most cases this is three months, although it can be up to six months.
+In most cases, this is three months, although it can be up to six months.
 The clock usually starts once the offer is issued, but some lenders count the days from when you first apply.
-Others will specify a date by which you must complete on the purchase, so make sure you find out how long your mortgage offer is valid for before signing.
+Others, instead, will specify a date by which you must complete on the purchase.
+So make sure you find out how long your mortgage offer is valid for before signing.